MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/forcing-a-system-crash-from-the-keyboard.md

 If you define alternate keyboard shortcuts to force a system crash from a USB or PS/2 keyboard, you must either set the `CrashOnCtrlScroll` registry value to 0 or remove it from the registry.

-Example: A manual system crash can be forced by holding the rightmost control key and pressing the spacebar twice when the following registry key is set:
+Example: In this sceanrio, a laptop uses a PS2 keyboard driver and an external HID keyboard is attached.
+Setting both values provides the ability to trigger a manual system crash from either keyboard.
+A manual system crash can be forced by holding the rightmost control key and pressing the spacebar twice when the following registry key is set.

 ```reg
 [HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\i8042prt\crashdump]
 "Dump1Keys"=dword:00000002